awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

            curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.19.6/2021-01-05/bin/darwin/amd64/kubectl.sha256
            ```

-      1. Check the `SHA-256` sum for your downloaded binary\.
+      1. Check the `SHA-256` checksum for your downloaded binary\.

          ```
          openssl sha1 -sha256 kubectl
          ```

-      1. Compare the generated `SHA-256` sum in the command output against your downloaded `SHA-256` file\.
-The two should match\.
+      1. Make sure that the generated checksum in the output matches in the checksum in the downloaded `kubectl.sha256` file\.

    1. Apply execute permissions to the binary\.